Skip to contents

 #> indel Timed Exposures

 In the above code, the driver CNAs, SNVs, and indels are declared by calling the functions CNA(), SNV(), and Mutation(), respectively.
 These function allow to specify the allele in which the mutation must lay.
+The mutant A is also characterized by a whole genome doubling (WGD): a genomic event that simultaneously duplicates all the chromosome alleles.

 As far as the SNVs and indels concern, rRACES provides the users with a more compact and, sometimes, convenient approach.
 The mutation engine stores a list of known driver mutations and labels each of them by a code which can be used during the mutant declaration.
 The corresponding data frame can be obtained by using the method MutationEngine$get_known_drivers().